-When starting a new job we would like to fulfil the new manager’s expectations.
+When starting a new job we would like to fulfill the new manager’s expectations.
 We know that employees can influence their manager and you as a newcomer will also have ideas and objectives.
 It is time to look further at how we put this into action.
 An important first step is to know the expectations of the boss.

 In this article we look at what managers expect from their newcomers and how they can meet the expectations of the boss.
 Eight elements have been defined as being the most important factors.
 Managers want newcomers who …